Chjulian/sheffield_HT/README.md

 DateOfOnset (chr) date of onset of symptoms, DD/MM/YY
 ```

 The sequence data `.aln` should contain one sequence per person in FASTA format.
+The inputted alignment file had problematic sites removed using the bash script in `masking/masking`.

 The `.csv` files with the ward occupation data contains the following fields:
 ```